- Cat Food Products

 - Site map

 The cause of struvite crystals in cats is most often the result of eating dry cat food.
 Due to the lack of moisture in the diet, the urine becomes too concentrated and highly alkaline.
 A balanced raw meat diet should help to resolve the problem and help eliminate the occurence of struvite crystals in the urine.

 Scroll to the bottom to watch the video.

 1. Struvite crystals are also referred to as triple phosphate (magnesium ammonium phosphate), and when several crystals join together to form stones, they can become life-threatening to the cat.
 These stones can range in shape and size, and when they block the urinary tract, they can quickly lead to kidney failure.
 Immediate veterinary care is essential for diagnosis and removal.

 2. Contrary to popular belief in the veterinary community, struvite crystals are not a consequence of too much magnesium in the diet.

 3. Signs to watch for; very frequent litter box use, licking urethral area excessively, straining to urinate, crying in pain while urinating, urinating in various areas of the home, blood in the urine, depression, lack of appetite

 4. When struvite crystals are suspected or even confirmed, a urine culture is essential, in order to identify whether a bacterial infection is present, and which anti-biotic may be most appropriate, or even whether anti-biotic treatment is necessary.

-7. Acidifying the diet with veterinary prescription diets does not work, and most cats resist these unappetizing foods.
-There has been little or no progress in the treatment of struvite crystals in the traditional veterinary community.
+7. Acidifying the diet with veterinary prescription diets, usually does not work, and most cats resist these unappetizing foods.

 To Learn More About A Raw Diet - Click Here